distributeaid/toolbox/README.md

 Testing
 ------------------------------------------------------------
+Run Tests:

+  - `mix test`
-Run Tests: `mix test`, or `mix test --trace` for detailed output
+  - `mix test --trace` for detailed output

-Target mix commands to the dev env
+  - `mix coverall` for code coverage

 Mix commands can be targeted to the test environment by prepending `MIX_ENV=test`.
 For example, to reset the test database after changing a schema that you are working on, run `MIX_ENV=test mix ecto.reset`.

+Gitlab runs tests & code coverage in a continuous integration pipeline when code is pushed to `origin`.

 Contributing
 ------------------------------------------------------------